Promoting Nancy’s photography and educating the public about nature, photography, and God

 Graphical Solution

-As much as I love math, it should be pointed out that trigonometry isn’t strictly required for this process; you can solve this problem graphically.
+As much as I love math, it should be pointed out that trigonometry isn’t strictly required for this process.
+You can solve this problem graphically.
 As one professional framer (Wally Fay CPF) mentioned in his comments to Using Multiple Moulding Widths In One Frame, you can “cut the four lengths just over their final length and make a cardboard template of the finished product (or, using the appropriate measurements, make a scale drawing of the corner, like the ones in Figures 2 & 4).
 Using a sliding T-bevelvideo, transfer the cut angles for the miters to your saw from the template”.
 If you don’t have a sliding T-bevel, you can use a protractor, but the precision will suffer a bit.

 My first plan to join 30 & 45-degree moulding